Peer-to-peer lending

 You also need to provide certain company information.

-On some P2P platforms, a decision can be made almost instantly, meaning you might receive the loan in as little as a couple of days.
+On some peer-to-peer platforms, a decision can be made almost instantly, meaning you might receive the loan in as little as a couple of days.

-If you receive a loan, you might first need to pay an arrangement fee to the P2P platform.
+If you receive a loan, you might first need to pay an arrangement fee to the peer-to-peer platform.

 Then you pay back the loan, with interest, by making regular repayments for the duration of the loan agreement.

-You complete an online form, answer questions about your business and the loan you need.
+You complete an online form, answer questions about your business including on your turnover, profits, and trading history, and the amount of loan that you need.

-Then the P2P platform matches you with suitable lenders.
+Then the platform matches you with suitable lenders.

 When you submit a formal application, the platform will conduct credit checks.